-Indicator Unit Definition Smallest geographical jurisdiction for measurement performance Minimum frequency of measurement of performance indicator This indicator denotes the extent to which citizens have private toilets in a service area.
+Indicator Unit Definition Smallest geographical jurisdiction for measurement of performance Minimum frequency of measurement of performance indicator This indicator denotes the extent to which citizens have private toilets in a service area.
 The toilets would include those in the category of residential, commercial, industrial and institutional properties.
 Service area implies a specific jurisdiction in which the service is required to be provided i.e. either an electoral ward or a THROMDE as a whole.
-Coverage of Toilets % This indicator denotes the extent to which citizens have access to public/community toilets in a service area.
+Coverage of Toilets % This indicator denotes the extent to which citizens have access to public/ community toilets in a service area.
 Service area implies a specific jurisdiction in which the service is required to be provided i.e. either an electoral ward or a THROMDE as a whole.
 Ward Level Quarterly

-Sl.
-Data Required for calculation Unit Input data As of June 2014 =[(a/a+b)100] Department Remarks a) Total number of properties having access to individual toilets or community toilet within walking distance in the service area Number Engineering Dept. The total number of toilets (as against households) should be assessed.
+3 Data Requi red for Unit Input data As of 30 June 2014 =[(a/a+b)100] Department Remarks ; Total number properties he access to incommunity within walk distance in territoria. aving dividual toilet Number ing he 2500 100% Engineering Dept. The total number of toilets (as against households) should be assessed.
 A property may have multiple tenants.
 A property is considered unique, if it is recorded as a unique property in the municipal records.
-Municipal records should be up-to-date, and preferably backed up by a cadaster map. b) Total number of properties without individual toilet or community toilet within walking distance Number 0 Engineering Dept. Only total number of properties without access to an individual or community toilet should be assessed.
+Municipal records should be up-to-date, and preferably backed up by a cadaster map.

+Sl.
+Data Required for calculation Unit Input data As of 30 June 2014 =[(a/a+b)100] Department Remarks b) Total number of properties without individual toilet or community toilet within walking distance Number 0 Engineering Dept. Only total number of properties without access to an individual or community toilet should be assessed.